 - He is the alpha and the omega so my mothers beginning and end was in him (Revelation 22:13)

 From the above I learnt that my mother’s death had happened in the bounds of him who starts and ends all.
 I could see that his will could not be contested and that it was not my wish or purpose that could stand but his.
 This way, I had no option but to surrender my ill spirit and broken heart to him.
 He was well able and ready to accept me and heal me, redeeming me from destruction (psalms 51 & 103).
-I also learnt that is was a selfish attitude and mindset that led me to denial for so long causing me pain.
+I also learnt that it was a selfish attitude and mindset that led me to denial for so long causing me pain.
 I was thinking about me, me and me and not stopping even for once to consider the pain of illness my mother had bravely carried to death.
 She was resting now.
 Could I not at least appreciate this in honour of her fight to survive anyways?
 Some may ask how those whose loved ones die in their sleep or get whipped of the face of the earth by an accident may feel about this theme of selfishness.
 It would be selfish anyway to consider what the creator has done or allowed as unfair.
-If it fits in the will of God and it has so happened then it is selfish of us to see it otherwise.
+If it fits in the divine rule of God and it has so happened then it is selfish of us to see it otherwise.
 The act of wanting things our way no matter what- that is selfishness and it is motivated in evil not good.
 Infact the ‘why me?’ question originates from a prideful spirit and pride was the downfall of lucifer who once inhabited the courts pf the living God.

-In conclusion therefore, death is real and let it be a point of honouring and celebrating the life of loved ones.
+In conclusion therefore, death is real and let it be a point of honouring God and celebrating the life of loved ones.
 It need not be our point of entry into hell by selfish thoughts, harbouring negative emotions and entertaining spirits of negativity.
 As we do this, we cannot access heaven.
 This not only opens a door for demonic manipulations and torment but impacts one’s own life in a bad way and threatens one’s own existence.
 What is it worth?
 In a life full of opportunities and possibilities I exhort you to riseUP, shake the dust and move on!
-That loved one you lost, had a life apportioned to them and they had the chance to live it as they wanted but only up to the day accorded them by God Almighty in his great wisdom and divine rule.
+That loved one you lost, had a life apportioned to them and they had the chance to live it as they wanted or only up to the day accorded and afforded them by God Almighty in his great wisdom and divine rule.
 Their death cannot continue to control your life all the way to your own grave.
 LIVE!

 Thank you for reading this post, don’t forget to share….riseUPconqueror